jesperhodge/fabricator/README.md

 ### Database
 Install PostgreSQL: https://wiki.postgresql.org/wiki/Detailed_installation_guides

-You need to install the headers and -dev packages from postgres as well for this to work.
+You need to install the server, headers and -dev packages from postgres as well for this to work.

 A problem that occurs frequently is that `bundler` cannot find the postgres config, especially on linux.
 Often, this is solved by just installing the correct packages, e.g. the -dev/-devel packages.
 If that does not help,